blue-yonder/mesos-threshold-oversubscription/README.md

   Similar to the `fixed` resource estimator provided by Mesos, it allows operators to configure a fixed amount of oversubscribable revocable resources per agent.
-However, once system utilization reaches a defined treshold, resources will be cut to the currently used amount, avoiding further scheduling of revocable tasks.
+However, once system utilization reaches a defined threshold, resources will be cut to the currently used amount, avoiding further scheduling of revocable tasks.

 * `ThresholdQoSController`: Informs the Mesos agent that particular corrective actions need to be